friso.lol

 The benefit of the first approach is correctness at the expense of complexity introduced by non-uniform days.
 The benefit of the second approach is that it hides the complexity in the clock implementation, and everything on top can treat days as uniform.
 The second approach has become preferred in most software.
 Quite probably because it does not require a leap second lookup table for all operations.

 There is also one slightly less popular approach to this problem, which is to introduce a discontinuity in the time scale itself.
 Unfortunately, Unix Time does this.
-When a leap second is introduced in UTC at the end of the day, the value representation of Unix Time after the leap second will jump back to the sart of the leap second to introduce another second with the same representation.
+When a leap second is introduced in UTC at the end of the day, the value representation of Unix Time after the leap second will jump back to the start of the leap second to introduce another second with the same representation.
 Very confusing.

 To make matters more interesting, time scales build on top of other time scales.
 Unix Time builds on top of UTC, which in turn builds on top TAI.
 That last one is based on SI seconds, which have a strict definition.
 As a result, TAI does not care about calendar days, so it is now 37 seconds ahead of UTC.
 Altogether, these are all just different ways of describing how to handle the variance in the length of a day in SI seconds.